Yutman/Quest-SZN/README.md

 This batch is then committed atomically, meaning that all writes succeed or fail together.

-Here is the code snippet added to firebase.utils.js and an explanation of how it works:
+Here is the code snippet added to firebase.utils.js and an explanation of how it works.

 ```js
 export const addCollectionAndDocuments = async (collectionKey, objectsToAdd) => {